johngodley/search-regex/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Fix more issues with older PHP
+* Fix a failed update not showing an error message
+* Fix post meta not updating

 = 3.0.1 - July 26th 2022 =
 * Fix issue with PHP < 7.4
 * Fix ID appearing on date values